flynn-nrg/tornado-amiga/README.md

 The music used in the p61 and DDPCM examples was composed by Carlos 'Estrayk' del Alamo.

 The music used in the Pretracker example was composed by Jakub 'AceMan' Szelag and it's part of the Pretracker distribution.

+The music used in the AHI example was composed by Miguel 'Flynn' Mendez.

 The graphics used in the examples were created by Manuel 'Leunam' Sagall and Jordi Carlos 'God'.